Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_curiosity_v2/getting_started_ext/readme.md

 -----
 ## Description

->  This application demonstrates an LED (LED1) toggle on timeout basis and print the LED toggling rate on the serial terminal.
-The periodicity of the timeout will change from 500 milliseconds to one second, two seconds, four seconds and back to 500 milliseconds every time you press the switch SW1 on the Curiosity PIC32MZ EF 2.0 Development Board.
+>  This application demonstrates an LED toggle (LED1 toggles when the switch SW1 is pressed and LED3 toggles when switch SW3 is pressed) on a timeout basis and print the LED toggling rate on the serial terminal.
+The periodicity of the timeout will change from 500 milliseconds to one second, two seconds, four seconds, and back to 500 milliseconds every time you press the switch SW1 or SW3 on the Curiosity PIC32MZ EF 2.0 Development Board.
+The periodicity will not change while switching between SW1 to SW3 or vice versa.

 >  The demo application has extended functionality to print the current room temperature periodically when the XPRO connector is plugged with I/O1 Xplained Pro Extension Kit.